zxing-js/library/README.md

 See [Live Preview](https://zxing-js.github.io/library/) in browser.

+**Note:** All the examples are using ES6, be sure is supported in your browser or modify as needed, Chrome recomended.

 ## Usage

-### Environments
+### Instalation

-#### Browser

-Examples below are for QR barcode, all other supported barcodes work similary.

-`npm i @zxing/library --save`

-To use from JS you need to include what you need from `build/umd` folder (for example `zxing.min.js`).

-See [some demo examples](https://github.com/zxing-js/library/tree/master/docs/examples) for browser code examples with javascript.

-All the examples are using ES6, be sure is supported in your browser or modify as needed (eg. var instead of const etc.).

-The browser layer is using the [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) web API which is marked as experimental as of this writing.

-_You can use external polyfills like [webrtc-adapter](https://github.com/webrtc/adapter) to increase browser compatiblity._

-Also, note that the library is using the [`TypedArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) (`Int32Array`, `Uint8ClampedArray`, etc.) which are not available in older browsers (e.g. Android 4 default browser).

-_You can use [core-js](https://github.com/zloirock/core-js) to add support to these browsers._

-#### TypeScript

-Install the package:

 `npm i @zxing/library --save`